Everything You Need to Know About UPS Class A Driver Jobs

 4. How competitive are UPS driving jobs in 2024?

-Typical union progression: Feeder (1–2 yrs) → Road (2–5 yrs) → Linehaul (5+ yrs) → Trainer → Management.
-Seniority determines route selection.
+Common union progression: Feeder (1–2 yrs) → Road (2–5 yrs) → Linehaul (5+ yrs) → Trainer → Management.
+Seniority strongly influences route selection and scheduling.

 What endorsements does UPS require for hazmat?